ZebraDevs/flow/README.md

 #### `flow::follower::AnyBefore`

 Captures all `Dispatch` elements before the capture range lower bound, minus a `delay` offset.
 All of the captured elements are removed.
+It can additionally return captured elements exactly at the capture range lower bound by configuring the capture boundary to be inclusive.

 Capture will report a `flow::State::PRIMED` state even if the buffer is empty, making this captor the ideal choice if you are working with a data stream that is "optional" for the current synchronization attempt.